tamu-edu/ORATOR-ATLAS/README.md

 ## TO-DO
-- Need to generate visualization images
-- Installation instructions for gtk
 - Automate the process for a directory instead of single  image and output should correspond to input name
 - Update list of supported datasets
 - Example integration showing the distribution of objects/images for single dataset and multidataset